CINDY SIEGEL - REPUBLICAN FOR TEXAS CONGRESSIONAL DISTRICT 7

 Cindy has been an active Republican and has the history of voting in Republican primaries for decades and in special elections like the Harris County flood bonds.

-Cindy has spent countless hours volunteering for Republican candidates including Greg Abbott, Ted Cruz, Ed Emmett, Joan Huffman and our Republican judges.
-Cindy served as Treasurer and Vice-Chairman of Harris County Republican Party and active in Republican Women’s Clubs and conservative groups.
+Cindy has spent countless hours volunteering for Republican candidates including Greg Abbott, Ted Cruz, Ed Emmett, Joan Huffman, and numerous Republican judges.
+Cindy served as Treasurer and Vice-Chairman of the Harris County Republican Party and is active in Republican Women’s Clubs and Conservative groups.
 Currently, Cindy is President of the Greater Houston Council of Federated Republican Women’s Clubs – an organization that includes 40 Republican Women’s Clubs as members.
 She also serves on the board for the Texas Federated Republican Women.

 Cindy supports President Trump in his fight to fix our broken immigration system and control our borders.
 Cindy supports rebuilding our military because peace comes through strength.
-Cindy supports a patient-oriented private health care system rather a federal health care bureaucracy.
+Cindy supports a patient-oriented private health care system rather than a federal health care bureaucracy.

 Cindy came from a modest background growing up on a farm in Kansas where she learned hard work and independence at an early age.
-Working her way through college, she graduated from Kansas State University with degrees in Education and Business and a MBA in accounting and finance at the University of Houston.
+Working her way through college, she graduated from Kansas State University with degrees in Education and Business and earned an MBA in Accounting and Finance at the University of Houston.
 She joined the national CPA firm of Arthur Andersen.

 Cindy is a member of the Bellaire United Methodist Church.
 She and her husband, Bob, live in Bellaire and have two grown daughters, Jennifer and Lauren.

 Join Cindy in returning Conservative Republican leadership to Texas Congressional District 7.
 She is the only true Conservative Republican in the race.